Wieslochia

-Wieslochia weissi is an extinct species of passerine bird from the early Oligocene (27.8–33.9 Ma) of Germany.
-Remains of this species have been found in a clay pit in Frauenweiler near Wiesloch, Germany.
+Wieslochia is an extinct genus of passerine bird from the early Oligocene of Germany.
+Remains of this genus = have been found in a clay pit in Frauenweiler near Wiesloch, Germany.
 The holotype is a dissociated skeleton on two slabs.
 Another specimen consisting of a mandible and a cranium has been found in the same geological area.
-The taxonomic affinities of Wieslochia are not well understood as it shares some similarities with suboscines but it seems more primitive in other features.
-It was first described by Gerald Mayr and Albrecht Manegold.
+The taxonomic affinities of Wieslochia are not well understood, as it shares some similarities with suboscines, but it seems more primitive in other features.
+It was first described by Gerald Mayr and Albrecht Manegold in 2006.
 A 2024 study found strong support for it and the related Crosnoornis being members of the Tyranni, either as stem group or crown group members of the Eurylaimides.